audiracmichelle/website/content/project/internal-project-02/index.md

 #slides: example
 ---

-This was my favorite school project as a Master's student.
+This was my favorite project as a Master's student.

+---

 ## Goal
    - Discover differences between movie genres using embeddings of words in movie scripts